Trey Flowers: 2020 season

 In Week 1 against the Chicago Bears, Flowers recorded his first sack of the season on Mitchell Trubisky during the 27–23 loss.

-In Week 6 against the Jacksonville Jaguars, Flowers recorded a strip sack on Gardner Minshew which was recovered by the Lions during the 34–16 win.
+In Week 6 against the Jacksonville Jaguars, Flowers recorded a strip sack on Gardner Minshew which was recovered by the Lions during the 34–16 victory.
 Flowers was placed on injured reserve on November 2 after suffering an injury in Week 8.

 2021 season

 On December 4, 2021, Flowers was placed on injured reserve.

 On March 16, 2022, the Lions released Flowers.

 Miami Dolphins

 On August 28, 2022, the Miami Dolphins signed Flowers.
-On October 19, 2022, Flowers was placed on injured reserve.
+On October 19, Flowers was placed on injured reserve.

+New England Patriots (second stint)

+On August 8, 2023, Flowers signed with the New England Patriots.
+He was placed on the reserve/PUP list to start the season.
+The Patriots then released Flowers on October 24.